RememberOfLife/rosalia/README.md

 Almost everything is prefixed with `rosa` or `rosalia` so there should be no collisions with common libraries.

+This library is highly opinionated, to fit my personal use.

 |library|version|description|
 |---|---|---|
 |[`alloc.h`](./include/rosalia/alloc.h)|`0.1.0`|**Composable allocators**, general and specific purpose, or create your own.
 Ready for use with allocator agnostic (rosalia) datastructures.|